hephaestus-compiler-project/types-bug-study-artifact/README.md

 "Well-Typed Programs Can Go Wrong:
 A Study of Typing-Related Bugs in JVM Compilers".

-An archived version of the artifact will also be available on Zenodo, upon this paper's publication.
+An archived version of the artifact will also be published on Zenodo, upon this paper's publication.

 Overview